 - 1. The towbar can fit either imperial or metric towballs.
 Check the reversible head is setup correctly for your towball. - 2.
 A braking system is built-in. - It can be locked on with the handbrake lever.
 Pull up and forward to lock on, push back and down to release.
 (If the lever is vertical the brakes are on.) - It can be locked off with the hinged flap.
 (It might be necessary to lock it off when reversing the caravan up steep/rough areas.) - 3.
-Ignore the blue rope, it doesn't exist any more.
+The blue rope is not used for anything, just leave it dangling.